Football Kenya Federation (FKF) has reverted to a two-zone league format for the Women’s Premier League.

 Others include Kibera Girls Soccer Academy, Thika Queens and Premier League debutants Ulinzi Starlets.

-Zone B will include newly promoted SEP Oyugis and Nakuru West Queens.
-Others in the western zone are defending champions Vihiga Queens, Wadadia, Oserian Ladies, Kisumu All Starlets, Trans Nzoia Falcons and Eldoret Falcons.
+Zone B will consist of newly newly promoted SEP Oyugis and Nakuru West Queens, to name a couple.
+Others in the western zone include defending champions Vihiga Queens, Wadadia, Oserian Ladies, Kisumu All Starlets, Trans Nzoia Falcons and Eldoret Falcons.

 New fixtures announced